binkley/modern-java-practices/README.md

 to pick your project Java version.
 (Reminder: in general, prefer the latest LTS version of Java, which is 11.)

 Do use `jenv enable-plugins export` and restart your shell.
 This ensures `JAVA_HOME` is exported to match your jEnv settings.
 Several tools use `JAVA_HOME` rather than the `java` or `javac` found in your `PATH`.

 You may also find the `gradle` and `maven` plugins for jEnv useful.

-For those on Windows, you may need to use WSL2 to use jEnv.
+For those on Windows, you may need to use Cygwin, Git for Windows, or WSL2 to use jEnv.
+(I've not tested these: jEnv needs a Bash shell with supporting programs.)

 There are many ways to install the JDK, most are platform-dependent.
 In general, your team will be better off using a "managed" approach, rather than